 A global community to advance women’s financial inclusion

 Globally, 2 billion people remain unbanked and women lag behind men in terms of access to formal accounts, credit and savings products.
-FinEquity, a global community to advance women's financial inclusion, provides CGAP facilitated platforms to share experiences, identify key challenges, document and discuss emerging good practices, and solve common problems associated with increasing equitable access to and use of a broad range of financial services.
+FinEquity, a global community to advance women's financial inclusion, is convened by CGAP.
+It provides facilitated platforms to share experiences, identify key challenges, document and discuss emerging good practices, and solve common problems associated with increasing equitable access to and use of a broad range of financial services.

 Our members include researchers, practitioners, policy makers, and donors around the world working on financial inclusion in promoting economic empowerment for women.